hacks-guide/Guide_Wii/docs/zh_CN/wiiu-nand-dumper.md

 # Creating a NAND Backup (Wii U)

-In order to protect your Wii U from permanant bricks, this guide will instruct you on how to create a NAND backup.
+In order to protect your Wii U from permanent bricks, this guide will instruct you on how to create a NAND backup.

 ::: tip